 Michael Nguyen '10 is working on his MFA in Dance at Temple University in Philadelphia, PA.
 He is also teaching dance at various studios throughout the Philadelphia metro area and currently dancing with the Roger Lee Dance Company.

-Mike Thatcher '09 is a graduate assistant at the University of Houston Professional Actor Training Program where he is pursuing his MFA.
+Mike Thatcher '09 completed his MFA in Acting at the University of Houston Professional Actor Training Program.

-Jim Vadala '12 is completing an acting apprenticeship with the Portland Playhouse in Portland, Oregon.
+Jim Vadala '12 completed an acting apprenticeship with the Portland Playhouse in Portland, Oregon.

-Joanna Volpe ’13 was recently awarded the Hedgerow Theatre Acting Fellowship.
-Fellows will be full members of the Hedgerow Company and gain a tremendous amount of experience and responsibility in the different aspects of theatre life.
+Joanna Volpe ’13 earned the Hedgerow Theatre Acting Fellowship.
+Fellows will be full members of the Hedgerow Company and gain experience in the different aspects of theatre life.

 Jessica Barth '01 was seen as Tami-Lynn in the movie "Ted", the first live-action film by Family Guy creator Seth MacFarlane.